-TEMPLATE LANGUAGE TO INCLUDE IN SYLLABUS:
+TEMPLATE LANGUAGE TO INCLUDE IN SYLLABI:

 Reporting Sexual Assault and Harassment

-Disability Resources (DR)
+Disability Resources

-WashU supports the right of all enrolled students to an equitable educational opportunity, and strives to create an inclusive learning environment.
+WashU supports the right of all enrolled students to an equitable educational opportunity and strives to create an inclusive learning environment.
 In the event the physical or online environment results in barriers to the inclusion of a student due to a disability, they should notify the instructor as soon as possible.

 Statement on Military Service Leave

-Washington University recognizes that students serving in the U.S. Armed Forces and their family members may encounter situations where military service forces them to withdraw from a course of study, sometimes with little notice.
+WashU recognizes that students serving in the U.S. Armed Forces and their family members may encounter situations where military service forces them to withdraw from a course of study, sometimes with little notice.
 Students may contact the Office of Military and Veteran Services at (314) 935-2609 or veterans@wustl.edu and their academic dean for guidance and assistance.
 See: https://veterans.wustl.edu/policies/policy-for-military-students/.

 Preferred Name and Personal Pronouns